nestybox/sysbox/sysbox-in-docker/README.md

     ```

 2) Build the Sysbox-In-Docker image by executing the chosen target.
 Notice that
-the precise instruction to utlize to launch the Sysbox-In-Docker container will
+a sample instruction to launch the Sysbox-In-Docker container will be displayed
-be displayed as part of this output.
+as part of this output.

     ```
     $ make sysbox-in-docker ubuntu-bionic